Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Duality and its Applications

 When $\RQS$, Theorem~\ref{thm:expansion} shows how to compute $S$ given $R$ and $Q$, and Theorem~\ref{thm:solveforQRS} tells us that any two of $R,Q,S$ determines the third.
 With duality, it is straightforward, albeit a bit messy, to find explicit rod set formulas for $Q$ in terms of $R$ and $S$ and for $R$ in terms of $Q$ and $S$.

-Duality is particularly useful when expanding by a rod set $Q$ with just a single rod $q$.
-Then $\trains(\anti{Q})$ contains rods with lengths all the multiples of the length of $q$.
-Then duality reveals an interesting connection between identities involving sums and those involving compositions.
+Duality is particularly useful when expanding by a rod set $Q$ containing just a single rod $q$.
+Then $\trains(\anti{Q})$ contains rods with lengths that are all the multiples of the length of $q$.
+Duality then reveals an interesting connection between identities involving sums and those involving compositions.